-This amount of exposure has motivated Boston Children's Hospital to become one of the top rated hospitals in the nation and is the primary teaching affiliate of Harvard Medical School.
-With 3,300 full time employees, nearly 400 beds and 18,000 inpatient admissions, Boston Children's Hospital provides you with the best first-hand experience in Pediatric Emergency Medicine.
+Boston Children's Hospital is one of the top rated hospitals in the nation and is a primary teaching affiliate of Harvard Medical School.
+With 3,300 full time employees, nearly 400 beds and 18,000 inpatient admissions, Boston Children's Hospital provides fellows an optimal first-hand experience in Pediatric Emergency Medicine.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”